ixakalabadie/ViSL3D/README.md

 - Long loading time.
 If the 3D model is large the visualisation might take a long time to render or not render at all.
 In this case, try to make a cutout of the cube (can be done directly in `ViSL3D`), decrease the resolution of the 3D model (also in `ViSL3D`) or decrease the number of iso-surfaces or increase the S/N of the lowest surface.

+- When visualising in Jupyter Notebooks, having two visualisations in the same notebook produces errors.

 - The animation stops after completing at least one loop.
 Do not click the button many times if you don't see it stopping.

 - The opacity feature does not work properly along the 2D image.